Joshua Is a self-proclaimed Driving God with an almighty Forza Game Rank.

 - They have a recognizable name, but no clear set-in-stone future

 - They are a niche type company that overall just will never rival the top two

 - To be taken seriously, they need to change brand awareness and perception and flesh out their lineups more.

-These mid-tier companies have what it takes to implement strategies to seriously challenge BMW & Mercedes-Benz, but for whatever reason, choose not to, simply can't or no matter what they do, public perception wont change.
+These mid-tier companies have what it takes to implement strategies to seriously challenge BMW & Mercedes-Benz, but for whatever reason, they either choose not to, simply can't, or fail in their efforts to change the public's perception of them.
 However, that's a matter of brand perception.
 As an example, Volvo used to be where Audi was, as only graphic designers and architects were interested in them.
 Now both companies are good but not looked at in the same light as a BMW or Mercedes-Benz because of where they were in prior years.
 Examples of mid-tier luxury companies would be Alfa Romeo & Genesis, who are the new kids on the block, and Maserati, Jaguar, Land Rover, Tesla, Porsche, Audi, and Volvo.